DirectRoot/webauthn/content/security-it/1-your-goal/_index.en.md

   Aim to achieve WebAuthn as a second factor, not a single passwordless authentication mechanism.
 Single factor WebAuthn is very difficult to make both secure and usable.
 {{</ notice >}}

+### Stop Yubikey OTP

+A Yubikey filling in a random string of characters during authentication **is not WebAuthn, it is an OTP**.
+A Yubikey OTP is still a phishable credential, it's just a different style of one time password.

+{{< notice tip >}}
+If you chose to use Yubikeys as part of your WebAuthn rollout, others may initially confuse WebAuthn as Yubikey OTP.
+You should make it clear that Yubikeys are just one way to "do" WebAuthn.
+{{</ notice >}}

 ### Improve User Experience

 Push notifications and retrieving TOTPs is slow, I used to regularly experience ten second delays between a push notification being sent, acknowledging it and being authenticated.